 Introduced and unintroduced nobility in Sweden

 In Sweden there is introduced and unintroduced nobility.
-Introduced means member of Riddarhuset and unintroduced means nobility livning in Sweden but not members of Riddarhuset.
+Introduced means member of Riddarhuset ("The House of Nobility") and unintroduced means nobility livning in Sweden but not members of Riddarhuset.

 Unintroduced nobility is partly living Swedish ancestry that was never introduced but the majority is ancestry that was bred in other countries but where member (s) moved to Sweden.
 The unintroduced nobility, whether foreign or domestic, owned no right of representation at Riksdagen (the parlament), or at the nobility meetings at Riddarhuset.

 The unintroduced nobility in Sweden has never automatically had privileges or powers, like the Swedish nobility, but only the rights and obligations that belong to all Swedish citizens.

 Many, but not all, of the unintroduced nobility are members of Ointroducerad Adels Förening ("The Association of the Unintroduced Nobility").
 The association has no official position and decides after examination which families are allowed to join the association.

 Ranking in terms of both introduced nobility and unintroduced nobility is considered equivalent.
 However, it is not possible to compare nobility titles because of the large differences between different countries nobility systems and the number of degrees.
 At Riddarhuset there are ordinary nobles, kommendörsätter, friherre (baron) and greve (count).